NBA Rumors: Denver Nuggets Expects To Re-Sign Will Barton, According To Adrian Wojnarowski

 — Sporting News (@sportingnews) July 1, 2018

 Some people have questioned Will Barton’s game, considering him more of a product of the Denver Nuggets’ system than anything else.
-Barton did struggled during his time with the Trail Blazers, although that can be summed up as a lack of opportunities more than anything else.
+Barton struggled during his time with the Trail Blazers, although that can be summed up as a lack of opportunities more than anything else.

-Once the Nuggets gave Barton a chance to play he has done nothing but reward them.
-It will likely turn into a multi-year contract for Will Barton.
+Once the Nuggets gave Barton a chance to play, he has done nothing but reward them.
+It will likely turn into a multi-year contract for Barton.

 Locking up Barton was the first order of business for the Denver Nuggets.
 They will have some roster decisions to make regarding possible trades for forwards Wilson Chandler and Kenneth Faried.
 Also on the Nuggets’ agenda is signing star center Nikola Jokic to a multi-year extension.

 Will Barton has serves as the primary facilitator for the Nuggets’ second unit, while Nikola Jokic gets the offense going for the starters.
-Being able to retain Barton should paved the way for the remainder of the Denver Nuggets moves.
+Being able to retain Barton should pave the way for the remainder of the Denver Nuggets moves.